sailorthecoder/sailorthecoder/README.md

 # 👋 Hello World

-I am Salar Malik, a software engineer 🌉 from the San Francisco Bay Area.
+I'm Salar, a software engineer 🌉 from the San Francisco Bay Area.

 My passion for code stems from my innate desire to challenge status quo and make people's lives easier.